-Not surprisingly, the study showed that bread, sweet baked goods, tortillas, rolls and buns, and crackers rounded out the Top 5 products purchased by surveyed millennials, or consumers ranging from 25 to 40 in age, and their Gen Z counterparts who ranged from 18 to 24 in the comprehensive study.
+Not surprisingly, the study showed that bread, sweet baked goods, tortillas, rolls and buns, and crackers rounded out the top five products purchased by surveyed millennials, or consumers ranging from 25 to 40 years in age, and their Gen Z counterparts who ranged from 18 to 24 in the comprehensive study.

-“The opportunity for this industry is massive,” noted Jason Dorsey, president of the Center for Generational Kinetics and the report’s author, during the A.B.A.’s annual convention, held April 7-10 in Naples, Fla.
+“The opportunity for this industry is massive,” noted Jason Dorsey, president of the Center for Generational Kinetics and the report’s author, during the A.B.A.’s annual convention, held April 7-10 in Naples.

 On the flipside, Mr. Dorsey added there are some major areas of concern.
 Perhaps one of the biggest, he noted, is that roughly half of millennials and Gen Zers are buying fewer baked foods than they did one year ago.
 Sweet baked goods, flatbreads and bagels were declining the most.
 Further research is needed to indicate if this is a long-term trend, Mr. Dorsey said.

 Overall, the study provided a wealth of other insights and myth-busting conclusions about millennials, Gen Zers and their perceptions and buying habits concerning baked foods.
 Instead of shying away from carbohydrates, for instance, 78% of Gen Z and millennials responding to the survey eat carbs in their regular diet.
 Further, three-quarters of these consumers are not dissuaded from consuming baked foods because of a concern about carbohydrates.